oxfordcontrol/COSMO.jl/docs/src/lin_solver.md

 settings = COSMO.Settings(kkt_solver = with_options(PardisoDirectKKTSolver, msg_level_on = true))
 ```

-Likewise, IndirectReducedKKTSolver and IndirectKKTSolver are also parametrizable with the `with_options(solver_type, args...; kwargs...)` and accept the following arguments:
+Likewise, CGIndirectKKTSolver and MINRESIndirectKKTSolver are also parametrizable with the `with_options(solver_type, args...; kwargs...)` and accept the following arguments:
 Keyword Argument | Description
 -------------- |   :-----
-solver_type::Symbol | The iterative solver used for the solution of the linear system.
-Possible values are :MINRES or :CG for IndirectReducedKKTSolver and :CG for IndirectKKTSolver.
 tol_constant::T=T(1.0) and tol_exponent::T=T(1.5) | Parameter that defines the solution tolerance for the iterative solvers accross iterations.
 In particular, the solution tolerance at every iteration is defined as `\text{tol_constant} \text{iteration}^\text{tol_exponent}`
  |